 With CLion, you can maintain your preferable colors and fonts layout for syntax and error highlighting in the editor, search results, Debugger and consoles via font and color schemes.

 CLion comes with a number of pre-defined color schemes.
 You can select one of them, or create your own one, and configure its settings to your taste.

 It's important to mention the node Language Defaults - it contains the settings that are common for all the supported languages.
 It's enough to change one of the settings there, and then inherit this setting from the defaults.

 - In the Settings/Preferences dialog (Ctrl+Alt+S), click Font under the Editor node.

 - Select the desired scheme from the Scheme name drop-down list.

-- Under the Color Scheme node, open pages to configure specific color preferences and font types for the different supported languages and CLion components.
+- Under the Color Scheme node, open the corresponding pages to configure specific color preferences for the supported languages and CLion components.

-To do that, select the check box to the left of the field name Background, and then click the white swatch.
-Color Picker opens; all you need to do is to select the desired color and click OK:
+To do that, select the checkbox to the left of the field name Background, and then click the white swatch.
+The Color Picker opens — all you need to do is to select the desired color and click OK:

 So far, the changes to the language defaults are made; now let's look how they can be inherited.